JeffreyZhu2323/ml-projects/customer_churn_prediction/README.md

 If a retention team can contact a limited number of customers, targeting the **top 10% highest-risk** yields:
 - Precision ≈ 0.75
 - Recall ≈ 0.28

+This is often more operationally realistic than a fixed threshold like 0.50.

 ---

 ## Project Structure